 The WTO is the inter-governmental organization responsible for the multilateral system that regulates international trade.
 It provides a forum for negotiating multilateral trade agreements and for resolving trade-related disputes.
 Customs-related content accessible from the WTO website is summarized below:

-- Automated System for Customs Data (AYSCUDA)
+- Automated System for Customs Data (ASYCUDA)

 This computerized customs management system was created by the United Nations Conference on Trade and Development (UNCTAD) to help developing countries modernize their customs administration.
 The system also generates trade data that can be used for statistical analysis.
-The AYSCUDA website provides access to:
+The ASYCUDA website provides access to:

 - International Chamber of Commerce